Kids Art Camp is HERE! Save 50% on 11 incredible weeks of creative fun for your kids this summer☀️

 Photo by Jean Van’t Hul

-3. Dedicated Art Table
+3. Stock an Art Table or Desk

+This could be a dedicated art table or a desk with a stool tucked underneath.
 And you might add a lazy susan or art cart to store art supplies nearby.
-A great way to incorporate an art space into your best space.
+An art table or desk is a great way to incorporate an art space into your best space.

-4. Art Corner
+4. Create an Art Corner

 Do you have a playroom that your kids use and love that you could add an art station?
 Or possibly a little corner of your house could become an art nook.